hgn/perfume/README.md

 # Perfume Library - PERF U(ser) (M) E(events)

-The "perfume" library offers an accessible interface for registering, writing, and managing *user events* within a Linux environment, enabling detailed performance monitoring and debugging.
+The "perfume" library offers an unassumingly accessible interface for registering, writing, and managing *user events* within a Linux environment, enabling detailed performance monitoring and debugging.
 These user events can be seamlessly integrated and consumed by third-party tools such as perf or ftrace.
 The library aims to simplify the complex kernel interface, providing an easy-to-integrate solution for developers.

 ## Introduction to Linux User Events